codekane/kageshi/README.md

 [ezcapechat.com](https://www.ezcapechat.com).
 If you're unfamiliar, it's a site for video-chatting with your friends, and for making new ones.

-## Why are you doing this?
-Because by working on this project, I am provided with the opportunity to directly improve the quality of life for people I care about.
-That matters to me.

 ## V0.22 Release Notes
 - SoundCloud support has now returned
     - !sc_add <SoundCloud URL> to add a song to the queue